autonlab/pmx_data/README.md

 ## Adding a Dataset

-Steps to add a dataset to this repository:

 1. If the dataset is not already hosted online: upload it to a data hosting site (we recommend [Mendeley](https://data.mendeley.com)).
-2. Clone this repository to your local machine.
+2. Create a fork of this repository.Clone that fork to your local machine.
-3. Make a copy of the [sample_dataset](https://github.com/autonlab/pmx_data/tree/main/sample_scripts/sample_dataset) directory within the pmx_data directory.
-This contains sample scripts to get you started.
+3. Make a copy of the [sample_dataset](https://github.com/autonlab/pmx_data/tree/main/sample_scripts/sample_dataset) folder and place it within the pmx_data directory.
+This folder contains sample scripts to get you started.
 4. Rename the directory to match the name of your dataset.
 5. Modify the 'get_data.sh' script to download your data and unpack it into a standard csv format within a subfolder called 'datasets'.
 6. Modify the 'info.yaml' file, filling in information about your dataset that will be used to generate a README.
 7. Optional: Write a 'custom_writeup.md' markdown file containing any information about your dataset that is not encapsulated by info.yaml.
 This will be added to the generated README.
 8. Optional: Write a 'load_data.py' sample script to load the data into a pandas dataframe or any other python object that is easy to work with ([this sample script](https://github.com/autonlab/pmx_data/blob/main/sample_scripts/load_data_recursive.py) works well in most instances).
-9. Push your changes to the repository.
+9. Commit your local changes and push them to your fork on GitHub.Create a pull request from your fork into this repository.

 ## Additional Resources